spacemeshos/testnet-guide/wallet.md

 To create a new wallet, click on 'New Wallet' command in the settings screen.

 You will be prompted to name your new wallet and to provide a passphrase for securing it.

+!> Do not use a passphrase you already used for a wallet for your new wallet.